Helpful College TermsStudent Success Center

 Loans, both subsidized (need-based) and unsubsidized (non-need-based), guaranteed by the federal government and available to students to fund education.

-The day after the classes end and before finals begin, to allow students time to prepare for final exams.
+The day after classes end and before finals begin to allow students time to prepare for final exams.

 The syllabus is a written contract for your course, providing course objectives, assignments, and a due date calendar.
 The syllabus often includes requirements, objectives, textbook information, contact information for the instructor, and a schedule of assignments and topics.
 Students are encouraged to read the syllabus carefully and refer to it often throughout the course.

 This is a list of all the courses a student has taken with the grades that the student earned in each course.
 The official transcript is maintained by the registrar.

 Adjusted class times (usually shortened) to accommodate a universitywide event.